-Peter Henne is a research associate at the Pew Research Center’s Religion and Public Life Project, where he oversees the project’s ongoing study on global restrictions on religion.
-He is an expert on religion and international affairs, specifically religion-state relations, and religious violence.
-Prior to joining the Pew Research Center, Peter was a fellow at the University of Virginia’s Miller Center of Public Affairs.
+Peter Henne is a research associate at the Pew Research Center, where he oversees the center’s ongoing study on global restrictions on religion.
+He is an expert on religion and international affairs, specifically religion-state relations and religious violence.
+Before joining the Pew Research Center, Peter was a fellow at the University of Virginia’s Miller Center of Public Affairs.
 He received a doctorate in government from Georgetown University.
 He has published several articles on religion and international affairs in scholarly journals, and he frequently presents his work at academic conferences.